Tong-Chen/tong-chen.github.com/_posts/2013-01-04-boxplot-tutorial.md

 ##### Input file format

-Two types of input file are supported.
-The first type if the table file we used most often with the first column as ID and other columns as data values.
+Two types of input files are supported.
+The first type is the table file with the first column as ID and other columns as data values, just as what you think in the mind.
 It is suitable when all boxes share same IDs.
 If each box contains different set of IDs, you may use the sceond format.
-A practical example, if one want to compare the expression level of all genes in multiple samples, the table format is OK.
-Otherwise, if one only want to compare the expression distribution of top 100 genes in each sample, the melted format should be used since each sample may have different top 100 genes.

 * Matrix data table like `diamonds` as described in [Basic things you should know to use s-plot]({{ site.url }}/2013/01/test-data-sets/).